kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-cli.md

 ### Legacy mode

 The `--legacy` flag ensures that the output format for commands related to wallets, keys, and transactions aligns with earlier cryptographic standards and with existing workflows and tools, such as Chainweaver.
-This flag is especially useful if you need to interact with tools that rely on a legacy format for processing transactions or if you need to maintain backwards compatibility for an application.
+This flag is especially useful if you need to interact with tools that rely on a legacy format for processing transactions or if you need to maintain backwards compatibility for a wallet or other application.

-Legacy mode is available for:

-kadena wallet add
-kadena keys generate
-kadena tx sign

-kadena [command] --legacy

 ## kadena config

 Use `kadena config` to set up and manage the Kadena CLI environment.
-Use `kadena config init` to creates a `.kadena` folder with the default Kadena networks, including the development, test, and main public networks.
+Use `kadena config init` to create a `.kadena` folder with the default configuration for the development, test, and main Kadena networks.

 ### Basic usage